 The best scenes in the film involve the mushroom people with their pitch-shifted slow mo laughter and the amazing, corrosively sexual sight of the mushrooms growing out of the moss, larger and larger, breathing in and out, like inflatable penis dolls.
 Whoa, was that too much association for you?
 Grow up, these are Japanese!
 You know what Cibo Matto sang:

-You were born in the 60's
+We were born in the 60's

-We made war with the Vietnamese.
+You made war with the Vietnamese.

 We love LSD!
 We die easily!